Stories

 Lorraine Michael talks about her roots in St. John’s through this story of her family’s immigration from Lebanon to Newfoundland in the early 1900s.
 Although they faced many challenges, her family built a successful business and a strong community that celebrated Lebanese culture.

 Lorraine Michael is a former nun and teacher and has been a prominent social activist for over 40 years.
-She was the leader of the NDP Party of Newfoundland and Labrador from 2006 to 2015 and is currently Member of the House of Assembly for St. John's East-Quidi Vidi.
-Lorraine's great-uncle left Lebanon in the 1890s to immigrate to Newfoundland.
-He settled in Corner Brook after a brief period in St. John's.
-In 1910, her grandparents, Habib and Bedra Michael, moved to St. John's as part of the second wave of Lebanese immigration to Newfoundland and opened Michael's Confectionary on New Gower Street.
+She was the leader of the New Democratic Party of Newfoundland and Labrador from 2006 to 2015 and is currently member of the House of Assembly for St. John’s East–Quidi Vidi.
+Lorraine’s great-uncle left Lebanon in the 1890s to immigrate to Newfoundland.
+He settled in Corner Brook after a brief period in St. John’s.
+In 1910, her grandparents, Habib and Bedra Michael, moved to St. John’s as part of the second wave of Lebanese immigration to Newfoundland and opened Michael’s Confectionary on New Gower Street.

 Identity Music Challenges Celebration Belonging Difference Racism Jazz Culture Arabic culture